Let users choose how many days in advance they want to receive issue due date reminders via email

 Our users told us that they'd like to set the number of days before such reminders themselves individually rather than obeying the default set by the admin.
 Here's a patch for this against Redmine 1.4.7 that should be easily portable to current trunk.
 It doesn't contain tests in itself, just fixes the fixtures to keep current tests running.

-#2 Updated by Jean-Baptiste Barth about 3 years ago
+#2 Updated by Jean-Baptiste Barth over 3 years ago

 - Assignee set to Jean-Baptiste Barth